roblatour/Push2Run/help/setup.md

 Detailed instructions for the various options above are either linked to or written up further below.

-Now, a few words about the use of PCCommander, IFTTT, Dropbox, Pushbullet and/or Pushover in conjunction Push2Run ...
+Now, a few words about the use of PC Commander, IFTTT, Dropbox, Pushbullet and/or Pushover in conjunction Push2Run ...

 All services are quite reliable and have many features going beyond those needed in support of Push2Run.

 IFTTT offers both free and paid subscription plans; here is where you can find more information about that:  [https://ifttt.com/plans](https://ifttt.com/plans) .
 Also, at one point IFTTT was able to work with Google in such a way that variable text was supported.
 Sadly, however this was discontinued by Google in September 2022.
 The result of this is where it once was that only one IFTTT applet was required for most, if not all the needs of Push2Run, now one specific applet is need for each specific action you would like Push2Run to take.

 PC Commander is an Alexa skill specifically designed to work hand in hand with Pushbullet to trigger Push2Run.
 Using Alexa, PC Commander, Pushbullet and Push2Run you can execute a wide range of tasks on your Windows computer using simple voice commands.
 Whether you’re looking to open applications, control media playback or manage system settings, using PC Commander provides an excellent, user-friendly and efficient way to enhance your home automation setup.
-PC commanders offers 150 free uses a month, but also a paid subscription if you need more.
+PC commanders offers 150 free uses a month, but also a paid subscription if you need more (\*).

 Here too is a recap of the Dropbox, Pushbullet and Pushover services, with some key differences as they relate to their use with Push2Run (as of the last time I looked):